isomerpages/imh-predict/_resources/About Depression.md

 <p>Incorporating regular exercise, a balanced diet, and adequate sleep can
 significantly impact mood and overall well-being.</p>
 <h4><strong>Recovery is Possible</strong></h4>
-<p>Everyone’s journey is different, but recovery is possible.
+<p>Everyone’s journey is unique, but recovery is possible.
 Utilizing available
 resources can lead to significant improvement in mental health.</p>